naston70/jeremys-it-lab/99.MISC/neil-anderson/Security-Threat-Landscape/security.md

 - typically only involves use of a telephone or email
 - The attacker will often pretend to be somebody else to trick the victim

+Phishing: a social engineering attack where attackers pretend to be from a reputable company to get personal information.
+The victim is often directed to enter details into a fake website

+Data Exfiltration: where data leaves an organisation without authorization
+- Can be by a hacker
+- Or an internal staff member by accident or maliciously